qteatime/kate/docs/source/dev/manual/model/overview.rst

 as well as isolating components to prevent a faulty component from compromising the entire system.

-On top of that, Kate runs on top of a web browser.
+On top of that, Kate runs in a web browser.
 This means that Kate runs in any platform that has a web browser, often with similar behaviour, but it also means Kate does not have access to any of the device's native functionality directly.
 Likewise, nor does your cartridge.